FitzRoy Somerset, 4th Baron Raglan: Life

 During his life he studied and wrote on topics such as anthropology, political science, and architecture.
 His interest in the antiquities of Monmouthshire led him, with Sir Cyril Fox, to write three volumes on the county's medieval and later domestic architecture, Monmouthshire Houses.
 In 1933 he became president of Section H (Anthropology) of the British Association for the Advancement of Science, and from 1945 to 1947 he served as president of the Folklore Society.
 Chairman of the art and archaeology committee of the National Museum of Wales (1949–51) and president of the National Museum of Wales from 1957 to 1962, he was also president of the Royal Anthropological Institute from 1955 to 1957.

-On 9 April 1923 Raglan married Julia Hamilton (7 January 1901 – 17 April 1971), daughter of Lt.-Col. Robert Hamilton-Udny, 11th Lord Belhaven and Stenton by his marriage to Kathleen Gonville Bromhead.
-The Lord and Lady Raglan had five children, the first of whom died a few days after birth.
-Julia, Lady Raglan also contributed to the study of folklore.
-In an article in the journal Folklore in 1939, she coined the term "Green Man" to describe the foliate heads found in English churches.
-Her theory on their origin is still debated.

 Lord Raglan was the source of various controversies over the course of his life.
 In 1938 he declared his wish to give up his job at the Ministry of Information on the grounds that he was not doing enough work to justify his salary.
 In 1958 he agitated Welsh nationalist feelings by declaring Welsh a 'moribund' language.
 Demands were made for his resignation from the National Museum of Wales, but he stood fast.
 (The motto of the Raglan barony is Mutare vel timere sperno: 'I scorn to change or to fear').